CIS Account & Personal Identification Number (PIN) Frequently Asked Questions

 - If you are a business owner who also serves as the entity’s registered agent, then you will receive two PINs.

-- If I have an account but not a PIN, can I use the system?
+- If I have an account but not a PIN, can I use the CIS?

 Yes, users with an account but no PIN can use the system to do the following:

-To file documents that will change/update information held on record in the Clerk’s Office, users will need both an account and a PIN.
+To file documents that will change/update information on file in the Clerk’s Office, users will need both an account and a PIN.

 - file new entity formations